RobertASmith/parkrun_temporal_23/README.md

 All of the outputs from the analysis can be found in the (outputs)[/outputs/] folder.

+See a list of packages with versions below.

 ### Acknowledgements, Funding & Competing interests